 2019: Lamido confers with Abdulsalami Abubakar

-Former Jigawa State governor, Alhaji Sule Lamido on Thursday met with former military Head of state , General Abdulsalami Abubakar (rtd), as part of his consultative meeting with former leaders of the country concerning his presidential ambition.
+Former Jigawa State governor, Alhaji Sule Lamido, on Thursday met with former military Head of State, General Abdulsalami Abubakar (retd), as part of his consultations with former leaders of the country concerning his presidential ambition.

-Although details of what transpired at the meeting was still sketchy as at press time, Daily Sun gathered authoritatively that it was not unconnected with Lamido’s presidential aspiration.
+Although details of what transpired at the meeting were still sketchy as at press time, Saturday Sun gathered authoritatively that it was not unconnected with Lamido’s presidential aspiration.

-It will be recalled that Lamido made a similar visit to former military President, General Ibrahim Badamasi Babangida, about two month ago, as part of his nationwide consultations on his presidential aspiration in 2019.
+Recall that Lamido also made a similar visit to former military President, General Ibrahim Badamasi Babangida, about two month ago.

-The consultation, Daily Sun gathered , would continue with all relevant stake holders and key actors in the Nigerian project, ahead of the PDP’s presidential primary.
+The parleys, Saturday Sun learnt, would continue with all relevant stakeholders and key actors in the Nigerian project, ahead of the PDP’s presidential primary.

 Post Views: